 - A suitable mechanics course for summer study should be calculus-based and appropriate for the physical sciences and engineering.
 It should be approved in advance of enrollment by the physics department chair.

 - A student my satisfy the Physics 24 requirement by passing our makeup exam in the fall with a score of 60% or better.
 This option is only available once.

 - After identifying a suitable course, a student should send information about the course to the Chair of Physics for approval prior to enrolling in the course.
 Appropriate information includes the course textbook, the catalog description, and the course website, if available.

-To be well prepared for physics laboratory courses, it is recommended that potential physics majors take the choice lab (CL 57—Lights, Camera, Action) offered by the physics department in the fall of the sophomore year.
-After completing Physics 51 and the choice lab, physics majors typically take Physics 52, Physics 54, and Math 115 (Partial Differential Equations) in the spring of their sophomore year.
-Other physics courses that can be taken in that semester are Physics 80 (Energy and the Environment), an Integrative Experience course, and Astronomy 62 (Introduction to Astrophysics).
+To be well prepared for physics laboratory courses, it is recommended that potential physics majors take Physics 50 in their third semester.
+After completing Physics 51, physics majors typically take Physics 52, Physics 54, and Physics 64 in the spring of their sophomore year.
+Another physics course that can be taken in that semester is Astronomy 62 (Introduction to Astrophysics).
 Other spring-semester courses appropriate for sophomores that are offered typically on an every-other-year basis include Physics 166 (Geophysics), and Physics 174 (Biophysics).
 Occasionally sophomores, if they have sufficient background in mathematics, take Physics 111 (Theoretical Mechanics) in the fall of their sophomore year; interested students should speak first with their advisor and the Physics 111 instructor.